 The real bonus to using PtP is that the range is considerably greater than that of a standard Wi-Fi repeater.
 This is certainly the best option if your garden building is a distance from your house and ethernet cabling is not viable for you.

-Cons: They are more complex than others to install and require a clear line of sight.
+- Cons: They can be more complex than others to install and require a clear line of sight.

 Why not view our complete range of Garden Buildings?
-We offer Classic Sheds for storage, as well as Summerhouses and Garden Rooms for entertaining.
+We offer quality timber sheds for storage, as well as summerhouses and garden rooms for entertaining.
 The best way to find your ideal garden building is to see them up close.
 You can do this by visiting one of our UK Show Centres.
 This will also give you the opportunity to talk one-on-one with an expert member of the team about your requirements.